wx-chevalier/Awesome-Lists-and-CheatSheets/Specials/Tools/Awesome-Productivity.md

 - [xrdp #Project#](https://github.com/neutrinolabs/xrdp): xrdp provides a graphical login to remote machines using Microsoft Remote Desktop Protocol (RDP).

+- [Deskreen #Project#](https://github.com/pavlobu/deskreen): Deskreen turns any device with a web browser to a second screen for your computer

 # Network

 ## Proxy